GastyFP/PokeApp/README.md

 ## Proyect

 This is a Single Page App i made in the [SoyHenry](https://www.soyhenry.com/) Bootcamp.
-The objective of this proyect was to build an App using React, Redux, Node y Sequelize.
+The objective of this proyect was to build an App using React, Redux, Node and Sequelize.

 the versions that i could use were:
 - __Node__: 12.18.3 or gt